Bluedot-Innovation/documentation/docs/integrations/Attentive/Quick Start.md

 ![Authorize the Attentive & Bluedot integration](../../assets/Authorize_the_attentive__bluedot_integration-1024x1020.png)

 If installing the integration from Attentive’s Market place, you’ll need to select the region where your Rezolve account is.
-If you’re not sure what the region of your account is, let us know at [help@bluedot.io](mailto:help@bluedot.io).

 Important Notes
 ---------------